k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: potential crash with dark elven objects falling down to the level below
 - Fix: various player monster attacks not damaging other monsters
 - Additional feedback when damaging monsters vulnerable to elemental damage
+- Levels of erosion on an object can affect its price